TeamNewtry/NewtryDocumentation/use_cases/UC9_SubmitComment.md

 (n/a)

 ## 1.2 Alternative Flows
-The user does not provide a rating:
+The comment contains inadmissible content:
 - user opens product page of a specific product ([search bar](./UC1_Searchbar.md)/[barcode](./UC4_Scanner.md))
+- user clicks on the desired amount of stars
+- user enters a inadmissible comment
+- the user submits his rating
-- the user wants to submit his rating
+- the user gets an error message which tells him to alter his comments content
-- the submit button is disabled

 # 2 Special Requirements
 (n/a)

 # 3 Preconditions
-- user knows which specific product he wants to rate
+- user knows which specific product he wants to rate and comment
 - the user is logged in

 # 4 Postconditions
 (n/a)